 The U turn was completed in four seconds.
 In 10 more seconds there were five cops on foot running towards him.
 I guess they could have booked him, but they did something far worse than that.
 They made him re-do the U turn back to where he came from and then summonsed two Harleys.
 The cops on bikes then gave him his own escort for two miles down 16th Street and put him on the end of where the line started to get into the tunnel.
 It was beautiful to watch …

 And then we moved.
 Albeit maybe 100 metres.
 It was getting on to 1½ hours that we had been stuck.
 Now it was getting serious.
-Around 9.30am, in my role of Tour host I decided it was my responsibility that a warning should be given that maybe, just maybe this will keep up to 12.20pm when the 500 would start and you just might miss the start (or all) of the race if you stay with this rapidly sinking ship.
+Around 9.30am, in my role of Tour host I decided it was my responsibility that a warning should be given that maybe, just maybe this will keep up until 12.20pm when the 500 would commence and you just might miss the start (or all) of the race if you stay with this rapidly sinking ship.
 It was only a walk of eight kilometres after all.
 Some mumblings emerged from the back and then I heard the side door being opened and seven of the passengers piled out and raided the esky in the back for bottled water.
 You would have thought they were walking the Sahara desert!

-With tickets safely in lanyards around their necks and carrying bags with every conceivable necessity in them for sitting in the sun for the next eight hours, this intrepid group set off up 30th Street with no idea of where they were going.
+With tickets safely in lanyards around their necks and carrying bags with every conceivable necessity in them for sitting in the sun for the next seven hours, this intrepid group set off up 30th Street with no idea of where they were going.
 A courageous act indeed.
 But getting lost was an impossibility …. just go where the rest of the crowd was going.

 So we were just five left.
 As we inched ahead some progress was made every few minutes.
 At one stage a third lane appeared to open up.
 Ever alert to such possibilities I thrust the big vehicle into drive and it lurched forward eager to be in this lane.
 And boy did it move quickly up the hill for about half a km.
 I smiled.
 The others smiled and we kept a look out for those on foot just in case they wanted to get back into the Ford.
 A self-satisfied smug was on my dial.
-As we breasted the hill there to my eternal horror was a policeman enforcing those vehicles (like us) in the turn left lane to do exactly that.
-Turn left and remove ourselves from the line of traffic we had been sitting in for nearly three hours now.
+As we breasted the hill, there to my eternal horror was a policeman enforcing those vehicles (like us) in the turn left lane to do exactly that.
+Turn left and remove ourselves from the line of traffic we had been sitting in for nearly three hours.